nock/nock/README.md

    });
 ```

-An asychronous function that gets an error-first callback as last argument also works:
+An asynchronous function that gets an error-first callback as last argument also works:

 ```js
 var scope = nock('http://www.google.com')